pguiffr62/CircuitPython/README.md

 #### Lessons Learned
 I learned that the ussage of 'for loops' for repeating sections of code helped to clean up my code.
 I learned that to structure my 'for loop' like this: for i in range(0,5) where 'i' is any variable and 'range' regulates how many times it will repeat.
 'For loops' are greate for randomizing code with if statements.

-I refferenced [Lily Wielar's github page](https://github.com/lwielar29/CircutPython#fancy-led) to recall what we did in Fancy LED.
+I referenced [Lily Wielar's github page](https://github.com/lwielar29/CircutPython#fancy-led) to recall what we did in Fancy LED.

 #### Code
 [link](https://github.com/pguiffr62/CircuitPython/blob/master/fancyLED.py)